We are now accepting grant applications. The deadline to apply is January 31, 2021.

 How to apply?

 The Central Wellness Coalition Grants Committee will review all applications.
-All applicants will be informed by email within 4 weeks of application deadline.
+All applicants will be informed by email within 4 weeks of the application deadline.